-A major focus of Ana’s work is examining structural racism’s role in health care.
-As co-director of the Anti-Racism, Equity, Inclusion and Structural Change initiative within UCSF’s Department of Obstetrics, Gynecology & Reproductive Services, Ana leads workshops and presentations educating UCSF physicians, nurse-midwives and staff about structural racism’s adverse effects to prevent instances of bias and discrimination when treating underrepresented individuals.
+A significant focus of Ana’s work is examining structural racism’s role in health care.
+As co-director of the Anti-Racism, Equity, Inclusion, and Structural Change initiative within UCSF’s Department of Obstetrics, Gynecology & Reproductive Services, Ana leads workshops and presentations educating UCSF physicians, nurse-midwives, and staff about structural racism’s adverse effects to prevent instances of bias and discrimination when treating underrepresented individuals.

-In addition to Ana’s work at UCSF, she provides prenatal care at Mission Neighborhood Health Center, which serves nearly 13,000 low-income patients annually among its four San Francisco Bay Area locations.
+In addition to Ana’s work at UCSF, she provides prenatal care at Mission Neighborhood Health Center, which serves nearly 13,000 low-income patients annually in four San Francisco Bay Area locations.

 Ana entered UCSF with a degree and background in political science.
 The education and training she received at the UCSF School of Nursing gave her the knowledge to apply her previous experience to the new domain of health policy.
 She advocates for health equity through her affiliations with the California Nurse-Midwives Association’s Health Policy, the Reproductive Justice and Anti-Racism Committees, as well as UCSF’s Bixby Center for Global Reproductive Health.